Mimi Walke, LPC, NCC

 I treat teens, young adults, and adults for individual counseling in the following areas: ADHD, Anxiety, Bipolar Disorder, Borderline Personality Disorder, Conflict Resolution, Coping Skills, Depression, Family Conflict, Life Transitions, Narcissistic Personality Disorder, OCD, Peer Relationships, Relationship Issues, School Issues, Self Esteem, Self-Harm, Stress Management, Suicidal Ideation, Trauma/PTSD, and Women’s Issues.

-I have experience working in an Intensive Outpatient Program (IOP) in group settings for two years and in a private practice for two years.
-Additionally, I have specialized training in working with clients with personality disorders through Dialectical Behavior Therapy (DBT).
+I have experience working in an Intensive Outpatient Program (IOP) in group settings for two years and have been in private practice settings since 2021.
+Additionally, I have specialized training in two areas: clients with personality disorders through Dialectical Behavior Therapy (DBT), and clients with OCD through Exposure and Response Prevention (ERP).
 I also incorporate Cognitive Behavioral Therapy (CBT), Mindfulness, Solution Focused Therapy, Acceptance and Commitment Therapy (ACT), Family Systems, and Strength Based Therapy.